beginning of content

 Regular check-ups can help you keep track of your condition and whether it's safe to drive.

-Dementia and Driving: A Decision Aid aims to support people living with dementia and their family members with decisions about driving.
-This is available in: English, Italian, Greek, Mandarin, Taiwanese and Vietnamese.
+The Dementia and Driving: A Decision Aid by the University of Wollongong aims to support people living with dementia and their family members with decisions about driving.
+It is available in different languages.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.